 If you’re active on social media, chances are you’ve interacted with an influencer marketing campaign in one way or another.
-Over the past year, this form of marketing has soared in popularity due its accessibility and potential profitability.
+Over the past year, this form of marketing has soared in popularity due to its accessibility and potential profitability.
 As a result, brands of all sizes and industries are including influencer marketing in their strategy.
 Whether you’re working on building out your company's marketing plan or just looking to understand the #sponsored posts popping up on your timeline; we’re breaking down the ins and outs of influencer marketing and where it’s headed.

 Influencer marketing: A form of marketing that focuses on influential people on social media rather than the target market as a whole.
-It identifies the individuals who have influence over potential customers, and orients marketing activities around these influencers.
+It identifies the individuals who have influence over potential customers and orients marketing activities around these influencers.

 Influencer: A social media user with anywhere from several hundred to several million followers.
 They drive conversation and engagement around a particular topic or product.

 Based on the notion that people trust the opinions of their peers, influencer marketing has revolutionized how brands spread their message to audiences.
 As consumers shift their attention away from traditional ads, they are looking to each other and their favorite online personalities to inform their purchasing decisions.
 Depending on a brand’s focus, their influencer of choice can come from a range of backgrounds and specialties.
 This accessibility is part of what makes influencer marketing so authentic; virtually any person, group, brand, or place could be a potential influencer.